-Puns Require The Use Of Both Sides Of Your Brain
+Puns Require the Use Of Both Sides of Your Brain

-Computers Can Pun With The Best
+Computers Can Pun With the Best

 Machine learning technology has enabled computers to join the pun game for some time now.
 In 2011, scientists from the University of Washington wrote a program that could add “that’s what she said” to appropriate sentences with 72 percent accuracy.
 One winning example: “Don’t you think these buns are a little too big for this meat?”… “That’s what she said.”

 Another comparably crass study from the University of Edinburgh showed that a computer can be programmed to riff off the basic model of “I like my women (or men) like I like my coffee.”
 Some results were more problematic than others, such as “I like my men like I like my court … superior,” and “I like my women like I like my … camera … ready to flash.”
 (Come on, computers).
-But it’s not all blush-worthy humor.
+But it’s not all bad, blush-worthy humor.
 Another software program called STANDUP uses computerized puns to help children with non-verbal cerebral palsy practice communication and socializing skills.
 Almost makes up for it.

 Hate Puns?
 That’s Science, Too

-It’s unclear why your family hates even your best material, but some researchers suggest it’s because your puns waste precious time.
+If it’s unclear why your family hates even your best material, consider that some researchers suggest it’s because your puns waste precious time.
 There’s a conversation going on here, and you keep interrupting the flow of discussion with groan-worthy one-liners.
-“A pun sidetracks you,” Charlie Hopper writes in McSweeney’s article about why people hate puns.
+“A pun sidetracks you,” Charlie Hopper writes in a McSweeney’s article about why people hate puns.
 “It’s your friend who won’t let you get anything done.”
 Another theory, put forth by Pollack in his book is that people who don’t like puns have controlling personalities.
 “If you have an approach to the world that is rules-based, driven by hierarchy and threatened by irreverence, then you’re not going to like puns,” he writes.